ThingSet/thingset.github.io/docs/spec/v0.6/data_model/structure.md

 # Data Structure

 The accessible data of a device is [structured as a tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
-The data can be accessed using the protocol functions described in [separate chapter](../protocol/functions.md).
+The data can be accessed using the protocol functions described in [Access Functions](../protocol/functions.md).
 This chapter will only explain the device data structure itself.

 ## Hierarchy